abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 ## Qualitative Results

 Well, these explanations are good and all but, where are the tangible results?
 Let's look at the visualization of perception and prediction results on ATG4D.
-This demonstrates that by learning trajectory representations explicitly, PnPNet is able to handle occlusion and produces robust predictions.
+This demonstrates the fact that by learning trajectory representations explicitly, PnPNet is able to handle occlusion and produces robust predictions.

 {{< video src="qual.mp4" controls="yes" >}}